 Thank you from the bottom of our hearts to all our volunteers who have given hope to the hopeless, meals to the hungry and smiles to the hurting.
 It is because of you that we are able to change lives every single day.

 Get to Know Some of Our Amazing Volunteers!

 Volunteer Teacher for Career Development Classes at Harvest Farm

 Time at the Mission: I have volunteered at Harvest Farm for about one year, and it has truly been one of the most rewarding years of my life.
 When I started volunteering, I was quite nervous.
 My task was to teach the participants how to get jobs.
 The curriculum was set, terrific and effective; however, I simply did not know if I could relate to the men in such a way that would make me an effective teacher.
 I have been a professional educator for 20 years but did not have this sort of work previously.
 After teaching several classes on this topic, I was embraced by the students.
 It was a most warm and congenial environment.
 I really wanted to help them be successful, and my relationships grew with the men.

 Favorite Memory Volunteering: At the end of my last class, I was honored that the men invited me to celebrate their graduation from the class by viewing the film “The Pursuit of Happyness,” which centers on a man who is down and out but works his way out of this hole.
 I was grateful for the invitation, and I will never forget the gesture on their part.

 Meal Service Volunteer at Fort Collins Rescue Mission

 Time at the Mission: I started volunteering in fall 2020 through Circle K at Colorado State University.
-Since COVID put a hold on in-person events, the Mission was the main volunteer opportunity hosted by Circle K. I wanted to meet students across campus and most importantly, get involved in my new com
+Since COVID put a hold on in-person events, the Mission was the main volunteer opportunity hosted by Circle K. I wanted to meet students across campus and most importantly, get involved in my new community.

 Now that I am an officer for the club, I have the joy of seeing other students go through the same process I went through and hear their stories from when they volunteer.